cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 prevents all unauthorized information flows, whether within the same classification level or between classification levels. it is used to establish a relationship between two versions or states of the same object when those two versions or states exist at different points in time. information flow dictates the transformation of an object from one state at one point in time to another state at another point in time.
-The information flow model also addresses covert channels by specifically excluding all nondefined flow pathways.
+The information flow model also addresses convert channels by specifically excluding all nondefined flow pathways.
 Noninterference Model
 based on the information flow model.
 But not about the flow of information, but how the actions of a subject at a higher security level affect the system state or the actions of a subject at a lower security level.